-Terrorist attacks aimed at our facilities could adversely affect our business.
+Terrorist attacks aimed at our facilities could adversely affect our business, results of operations, cash flows and financial condition.

 Since the September 11, 2001 terrorist attacks on the United States, the United States government has issued warnings that energy assets, including our nation's pipeline infrastructure, may be the future target of terrorist organizations.
-Any terrorist attack on our facilities, those of our customers and, in some cases, those of other pipelines, could have a material adverse effect on our business.
-An escalation of political tensions in the Middle East and elsewhere, such as the recent commencement of United States military action in Iraq, could result in increased volatility in the world's energy markets and result in a material adverse effect on our business.
+Any terrorist attack on our facilities or pipelines or those of our customers could have a material adverse effect on our business.